Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Proposed Method

 \subsection{Knowledge-Enhanced Answer Determination}

-Although the exploration module can indicate the probabilities of candidates from the output scores, leveraging the powerful language understanding capabilities of the LLM for aligning the question linguistically with the explored information can provide greater benefits.
-Therefore, after exploring a set $\mathcal C_q$ of promising candidate answers with the relevant knowledge $\mathcal K_q$, we leverage LLM to determine the final answer.
-In this section, we design a knowledge-enhanced multiple-choice prompt to direct the LLM to generate final answers by leveraging both explicit knowledge from KG and implicit knowledge inside LLM.
+Although the GNN module can indicate the probabilities of candidates from the output scores, leveraging the powerful language understanding capabilities of the LLM for aligning the question linguistically with the explored information can provide greater benefits.
+Therefore, we extract high-quality reasoning chains to guide the LLM in reasoning for final answer determination.
+Specifically, to enhance the associative ``System 1''-like reasoning of LLMs, we design a knowledge-enhanced multiple-choice prompt, guiding LLMs in effectively combining external explicit knowledge with its own internal implicit knowledge, and generating answers with a rapid one-step inference.

-\textbf{Multiple-choice prompt.} With the explored candidates $\mathcal{C}_q$, we design a multiple-choice format for LLM, which allows the LLM to consider and compare multiple given reference answers at once.
-The multiple-choice prompt is constructed using a task description, the provided question, and reference answers that contains the top-$N$ candidate entities in $\mathcal C_q$ identified with the highest probabilities during exploration.
-Meanwhile, we consider two kinds of knowledge aligned with each candidate to enhance the determination.
-First, we use the correct probability (as per Eq.\eqref{eq:mlp}) of each reference answer to provide the confidence returned by the exploration module for LLM.
-Second, we extract the relevant path connecting from the topic entity $e_q$ to each candidate entity as an evidence chain.